GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

         image: gcr.io/k8s-skaffold/getting-started-foo
 ```

-if the `skaffold.yaml` overrides the whole deploy to stabilize in a minute,
+if the `skaffold.yaml` overrides the deadline to make sure deployment stabilizes in a 60 seconds,

 ```yaml
 apiVersion: skaffold/v1